shulp2211/minnn/docs/source/reference_descriptions/correct.rst

    minnn sort --groups CB1 CB2 --input corrected-primary.mif --output sorted-primary.mif
    minnn correct --primary-groups CB1 CB2 --groups UMI --input sorted-primary.mif --output corrected-secondary.mif

-Note that :code:`--max-unique-barcodes` is counted separately for each cluster if :code:`--primary-groups` argument is present, so you may want to set lower value for :code:`--max-unique-barcodes` in this case.
+Note that :code:`--max-unique-barcodes` and :code:`--min-count` are counted separately for each cluster if :code:`--primary-groups` argument is present, so you may want to set lower values for :code:`--max-unique-barcodes` and :code:`--min-count` in this case.

 Command line arguments reference for correct action: